 As of version 1.3(1), UCS supports up to 512 VLANs.
 Remember that VLANs 3968 to 4048 are reserved and can not be used.

 If you have forgotten the password, you can set a new password.
 Connect to the console of UCS 6100 series fabric interconnect.
 Reload the fabric interconnect and when it boots up hit ctrl+L or ctrl+shift+R to go to loader prompt then boot the kickstart image; if you have two fabric interconnects connected in HA then first reload the subordinate fabric interconnect and bring it in loader prompt and then reload the primary and bring it in loader prompt, after this load kickstart image on the primary.

 The maximum number of users that can be created on UCS is 48, this includes any kind of user.
-The maximum number of GUI sessions (accessing UCS manager via http) supported is 256.
+The maximum number of GUI sessions (accessing UCS manager via HTTP) supported is 256.
 The maximum number of CLI sessions (telnet and SSH combined) supported is 32.
 Remember that CLI and GUI sessions are treated as separate; hence you can have at the max 256 GUI sessions and 32 CLI sessions at the same time.

-Fibre Channel interfaces that are pinned to failing fabric extender link will just fail and their HA capability depends purely on host side multipathing driver.
-If HA/mutipathing is not configured for Ethernet/Fibre Channel then servers connected to the failed link will loose connectivity but the other three links will be working as usual.
+Fibre Channel interfaces that are pinned to failing fabric extender link will just fail and their HA capability depends purely on the host side multipathing driver.
+If HA/multipathing is not configured for Ethernet/Fibre Channel then servers connected to the failed link will lose connectivity but the other three links will be working as usual.
 Remember that no automatic re-pinning will happen.
-You can manually re-pin the servers using two link topology, since three link topology is not supported.
+You can manually re-pin the servers using two link topology since three link topology is not supported.

 |Explore Cisco UCS Sample Resumes!
 Download & Edit, Get Noticed by Top Employers!
 Download Now!|